Marxism Today, 20 Years Since Its "Collapse"

 Vladimir Volkov, WSWS reporter, St. Petersburg, Russia

-18 years after Soviet demise, what is the balance sheet of capitalist restoration in the former Soviet Union?
-While high oil and gas prices have propped up the Putin regime and the energy export-oriented Russian economy, its overall health is fragile.
+What is the balance sheet of capitalist restoration in the former Soviet Union 19 years after its demise?
+While high oil and gas prices have propped up the regime and the energy export-oriented Russian economy, its overall health is fragile.
 We shall look at the trends in the economy and society, the ethnic wars and a drift to dictatorship in Russia and other successor states.